How to Install Games on SSD

 As soon as you determined to install games on SSD, hurry up to get one and put your games on it.
 Wait!
 I'm not talking a reinstallation of all your games, as we know that it's truly time-consuming to successfully download a game.
 Use EaseUS Todo Backup, the best disk cloning software ever, and it supports a single partition cloning.
 Just clone a partition where your games reside on to the newly purchased SSD, so you won't take the trouble to reinstall the games.
 You can start moving games from HDD to SSD now.

 Step 2.
-Choose the source disk you're going to clone.
-Here, choose the HDD.
-Click "Next".
+Choose the source disk or partition, click "Next".

 Was This Page Helpful?

 Author Jean has been writing tech articles since she was graduated from university.
 She has been part of the EaseUS team for over 5 years.
 Her special focuses are data recovery, disk partitioning, data space optimization, data backup and Mac OS.
 By the way, she's an aviation fan!

 Taking everything into consideration, we can say that EaseUS Todo Backup Home can offer you a little extra sense of security with a set of advanced tools.
 The interface provides quick adaptation, every process guiding you all the way through so you don't get stuck or further damage your system rather than keeping it safe.
 Read More

 EaseUS Todo Backup Free lets you create backups of your important files or your entire computer through its streamlined interface.
 Just choose the backup type you'd like to get started, and let the program do the reset.
 Read More

 EaseUS includes all the features I expect from backup software like versioning, incremental backups, and scheduling.
 For more advanced users, EaseUS allows you to install a pre-boot environment onto your hard drive so you can use it to restore files without burning a CD or putting it on an external USB drive.
 Read More